Ruban2205/Face-Mask-Detector/README.md

 - Detect COVID-19 face masks in images
 - Detect face masks in real-time video streams

 This repository contains code and resources for a face mask detection system.
-This system is built using deep learning techniques and is capable of detecting whether a person is wearing a face marsk or not in real-time
+This system is built using deep learning techniques and is capable of detecting whether a person is wearing a face marsk or not in real-time.

-## Introduction

 The Face Mask Detector is a computer vision system that can identify whether a person is wearing a facemask or not.
 It utilizes deep learning techniques to process images and make predictions in real-time.
 The system can be useful in various applications such as public safety, healthcare, and security.